- General Information

 documentation on

-an existing SQL database, and are applying FM3, then you may find that FM3
+have an existing SQL database, and are applying FM3, then you may find

-will want to make some changes to the structure, even if nothing has
+that FM3 will want to make some changes to the structure, even if nothing

 Datatypes

-necessarily pick the best matched datatypes for your app, and again, treats
+not necessarily pick the best matched datatypes for your app, and again,

 Am I converting from Flat-files (eg: TPS)?